mellevanderlinde/bedrock-apigateway/README.md

 Example response:

 ```
-{
-    "response": "The CEO of Amazon Web Services (AWS) is Adam Selipsky.
-He became CEO of AWS in 2021, replacing Andy Jassy who became CEO of Amazon."
+The CEO of Amazon Web Services (AWS) is Adam Selipsky.
+He became CEO of AWS in 2021, replacing Andy Jassy who became CEO of Amazon.
-}
 ```